 Objective: Provide numerous check-ins and opportunities for feedback

 Customers appreciate simple processes, and if your onboarding demands too much of them, you’re off to a bad start.
-Simplifying the onboarding process is key for maintaining customer interest and lays a strong foundation for a long-term relationship.
+Simplifying the onboarding process is key if you want to drive customer satisfaction, maintain customer interest, and lay a strong foundation for a long-term relationship.

 This could look like: